shilpa511raghav/Docker_Jenkins_Integration_Sample/README.md

 # Prerequisites:
   * Require a project with written dockerfile in it.
   * Docker should be installed and then Start docker
+  * Jenkins should be installed and then start jenkins

 # Steps to integrate jenkins with docker
 * Download docker for windows above version 10 and incase of window 7 & below versions use docker toolbox